ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 **Keep these axes separate.
 Do not collapse them into one number.**

-**Axis 1 — Category (which pool).** Not a penalty.
+**Axis 1: Category (which pool).** Not a penalty.
 A hinted answer is perfectly trustworthy data about "what people pick with a hint"; it is only untrustworthy as data about "what people believe cold."

 - unaided
-- hint-assisted (COUNSEL or JURY — still a four-way choice)
+- hint-assisted (COUNSEL or JURY, still a four-way choice)
-- reduced-field (50/50 — a two-way choice, mechanically not comparable)
+- reduced-field (50/50, a two-way choice, mechanically not comparable)

 Public percentages come from unaided + hint-assisted.
 Reduced-field is kept separate, because two options were literally unpickable and their shares would be artificially depressed.

-**Axis 2 — Trust.** "Do I doubt this reflects a real belief."
+**Axis 2: Trust.** "Do I doubt this reflects a real belief."
 This is where the cheating signals live.

-**Axis 3 — Session influence.** Representativeness: no single player should speak for the population more than a little.
+**Axis 3: Session influence.** Representativeness: no single player should speak for the population more than a little.
 A session's influence decays as it extends, asymptoting toward a ceiling, so a 500-question marathon does not get 5× the influence of a 100-question session.